Sports Trivia Questions - NASCAR Trivia

 Think you know NASCAR trivia?
 I’ve put together some sports trivia questions from the world of NASCAR that I think any racing fan would be interested in.

-You may find some of these NASCAR trivia questions a little easier than some of the others, but I think you will find all of them to be challenging.
+But, let's get back to the trivia.
+You may find some of these NASCAR trivia questions a little easier than some of the others, but I think you will find all of them to be very challenging.

 Test yourself and see how you do.